coin3d/sc21/packaging/SC21-README.txt

 installer's "Installation Type" screen.

 Note that the Coin and Sc21 frameworks for Mac OS 10.4 "Tiger" have been built with gcc 4, so they should not be used in combination with any earlier version of gcc.
-However, the frameworks are built with MACOS_DEPLOYMENT_TARGET=10.3, so you can deploy your Sc21 applications both on Tiger or the latest version of Panther (10.3.9) .
+However, you can deploy your Sc21 applications both on Tiger or the latest version of Panther (10.3.9).

 The Coin and Sc21 frameworks for Mac OS 10.3 "Panther" have been built with gcc 3.3, and should not be used in combination with any